ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 <!--#/istutorial#-->

+## Objectives
+{: #vmware-as-a-service-tf-objectives}

-This tutorial is to demonstrate the basic steps to operationalize an {{site.data.keyword.vmware-service_full}} – single tenant instance after initial instance provisioning.
+The objective of this tutorial is to demonstrate the basic steps to operationalize an {{site.data.keyword.vmware-service_full}} – single tenant instance after initial instance provisioning.
 This tutorial should take about 20-30 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.
 This tutorial uses an example Terraform template, which can be customized and modified for your use case, if needed.
-{: shortdesc}

-## Objectives
-{: #vmware-as-a-service-tf-objectives}

 In this tutorial, you will learn: